 If all you need is a mobile grid reference finder on an Android phone or tablet, we recommend using the Grid Reference - British Isles app, available from the Google Play store here.

-A range of mapping apps with grid references, for Apple and Android devices, may also be downloaded from Ordnance Survey directly here.
+A mapping app with grid references, for Apple and Android devices, may also be downloaded from Ordnance Survey directly here.

 Most online maps do not use an OS grid projection as they need a global projection similar to that used by GPS devices.
 By using sites such as Grab-a-Grid Reference it is possible to get converted coordinates, accurate to within a few metres.